Returns counts of different types of index operations and the time each type of operation was last performed.

 sys.dm_db_index_usage_stats does not return information about memory-optimized indexes.
 For information about memory-optimized index use, see sys.dm_db_xtp_index_stats (Transact-SQL).

-To call this from Azure SQL Data Warehouse or Parallel Data Warehouse, use the name sys.dm_pdw_nodes_db_index_usage_stats.
+To call this view from Azure SQL Data Warehouse or Parallel Data Warehouse, use sys.dm_pdw_nodes_db_index_usage_stats.

 |Column name||Data type||Description|